-3.1.9 None of the applications approved within the period this AMR covers allows for the creation of a new waste management facility.
+3.1.9 None of the waste planning applications approved within the period this AMR relate to the creation of a new waste management facility within an Area of Search.

 Target 4 New waste management facilities to treat the identified C&I waste arisings over the plan period.
 Relevant Indicator Relevant Strategic Objectives Related Policies IN4 SO1, SO2 1,7